sulthanlatheef/Xfinity_Render/README.md

-# 🚗 FullStack Automobile Service & Diagnostics Web App
+#  Full-Stack Cloud Platform for Intelligent Automobile  Service Management (Xfinity)

 A **modern, AI-powered web application** that combines automobile **damage detection** with a full-featured **service management system**.
 Users can upload images of their